qxxxb/ctf/2020/sunshine_ctf/pegasus/license_check/README.md

 I gave this challenge another shot a few days later and was finally able to write a working Python script that emulated the first block of the `check_email` function.
-I also found that `bytearray` instead of string of raw bytes made it much easier to work with in Python.
+I also found that using `bytearray` instead of a string of raw bytes made it much easier to work with in Python.
 ```python
 def scramble(stack):
     license = 0  # R3 = &license[0]